shintoo/DailyImage/README.md

 ###What this program does
 * Searches Google Images with your query
-* Downloads an image
+* Emails an image to the target email at the time specified daily
-* Emails it to the target email at the time specified daily
+* Gets a new image every day
 * Violates Google's terms of service

 ###The very ugly usage